 The files include original results for the different events from 1982, 1983, 1984, and 1985.

 Notes: Part of RG2SF2.
-Inventory of the documents in the series is available in

-Storage Location: RG 2 Provincial Exhibition of Manitoba Association fonds
+Inventory of the documents in the series is available in the printed finding aid.
+Storage Location: RG 2 Provincial Exhibition of Manitoba Association fonds RG2SF2 Manitoba Winter Fair